Tom-Julux/core_project/README.md

 ## License

 This repository is currently not licensed.
 It will be licensed under an open-source license in the near future upon release.

+The `napari_toolkit` subfolder is a fork of [napari-toolkit](https://github.com/MIC-DKFZ/napari_toolkit).
+It is licensed under the terms of the [Apache Software License 2.0] license.

 ## Acknowledgments